Research Data Management

 The FAIR Principles for Research Data Mangement and Stewardship

-The FAIR Principles, originally developed for management of scientific data, are broadly applicable to data in all disciplines.
+The FAIR Principles, originally developed for management of scientific data (see Wilkinson et al. 2016), are broadly applicable to data in all disciplines.
 FAIR offers a framework for making data more Findable, Accessible, Interoperable and Reusable.

 The principles emphasize machine-actionability (the ability for machines to find and use data with minimal human intervention).